Contributing to the delinquency of a minor is a crime that can be charged when you cause or enable a minor (a person under the age of 18) to:

 - criminal negligence.3

-In order to act with general criminal intent, a person must not only commit the prohibited act, or fail to do the required act, but must do so intentionally or on purpose.4
+In order to act with general criminal intent, you must not only commit the prohibited act, or fail to do the required act, but must do so intentionally or on purpose.4

-- he/she acts in a reckless way that creates a high risk of death or great bodily injury, and
+- you act in a reckless way that creates a high risk of death or great bodily injury, and

 - a reasonable person would have known that acting in that way or course of conduct would create such a risk.5

 1.1 Delinquent, truant, and dependent of the juvenile court